lauringlab/COVID19SequenceCompile/README.md

 #### Checking Compiled Files

 The checking_compiled_files.R code file can be used to see if the "main" version of full_compiled_data.csv matches the "secret" version.
 The two files should always be the same, but it is possible that the "main" version could differ if individuals manually change the data.

+#### Generating .csv File for RedCap Upload

+The cdc_ivy_upload_code.R code file is used to generate the new rows of data that need to be manually uploaded to the CDC IVY RedCap database.

 ---